Blue Bombers Forum

 It has been, and will always be, about growing revenue and profitability for the CEO/ED.

-Quote from: Sir Blue and Gold on Today at 04:22:56 PMIt has been, and will always be, about growing revenue and profitability for the CEO/ED.
+Quote from: Sir Blue and Gold on May 28, 2026, 04:22:56 PMIt has been, and will always be, about growing revenue and profitability for the CEO/ED.

 I don't think anyone is denying that.
 And I can appreciate that some of these moves (ie. the play off structure and tv deal) are directly tied to more revenue.